TylerJGabb/maths/Primes/README.txt

 *MET GOAL: find largest prime factor the fastest way in python *NEW GOAL: Streamline decrement in UPF, to skip nonprime numbers

+5/15/2017-------------------------------------------
+I've managed to perform the first few experiments.
+As far as I can tell, There was some flawed thinking on my part.
+I was trying to generate new prime numbers and then factor them, however primes can not be factored, so I don't trust the results aquired.

+I think I need to re-think what I am trying to measure here

 5/13/2017--------------------------------------------

 *Fixed UPF (unique prime factorization function)